ricardo-rendoncepeda/RRCModelViewer/README.md

-# ABSTRACT - SIGGRAPH 2014 Studio Course
+# SIGGRAPH 2014 Studio Course

 ## Developing a 3D Model Viewer for iOS using COLLADA and OpenGL ES